Russia shuts Poland, Norway borders to foreigners: PM

 He added that Belarusians, members of official delegations and residents of Russia would be excepted.

-Russia has a short land border with Poland in the enclave of Kaliningrad and one with far north of Norway, which runs for about 200 kilometres (120 miles).
+Russia has a short land border with Poland in the enclave of Kaliningrad and one with far north of Norway, which runs for about 200 kilometres.

 Moscow has counted around 45 cases of contamination with COVID-19, but no deaths so far, according to the latest official figures.